 Pharmacists: Our pharmacists have a broad knowledge of chemotherapeutic and other infusion agents and management of side effects.
 They also work to keep patients and staff safe during medication administration.

-Patient Access Team: The Patient Access Team helps patients feel comfortable during their visit with us and helps family members feel confident leaving their loved one in our care.
+Patient Access Team: The Patient Access Team helps patients feel comfortable during their visit with us and helps family members feel confident leaving their loved ones in our care.

 We recognize that no two patients are the same.
-The treatments and infusions you receive are individualized and very patient specific.
+The treatments and infusions you receive are individualized and very patient-specific.
 It's difficult to predict the time your infusion will take.
-Time will vary depending on the medication you are receiving, your specific diagnosis and method of treatment.
-Your physician, or someone from the Center will discuss with you how long your sessions will last prior to your first appointment.
+Time will vary depending on the medication you are receiving, your specific diagnosis, and your method of treatment.
+Your physician or someone from the Center will discuss with you how long your sessions will last prior to your first appointment.